sciZer0/7/c/README.md

 At some time point (in about 10 years), a solar panel can fully pay for itself and further, every moment next, can give us free Energy.

-In this case, the solar panel is just a tool to take free Energy from the environment — from the surrounding space — from the universe.
-At some time point, a solar panel can fully pay for itself and further, every moment next, can give us free Energy.
+In this case, the solar panel is just a tool to take free Energy from the environment — from the surrounding space — from the Universe.
+At some time point, this tool can fully pay for itself and further, every moment next, can give us completely free Energy.

 There is a lot of other examples.